CSCfi/csc-user-guide/docs/support/tutorials/env-guide/text-and-image-processing.md

 tools.

-If you don't have remote graphics enabled, you can start Emacs in ascii mode with `emcas -nw`, but then you need you to know the [command short cuts](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf).
+If you don't have remote graphics enabled, you can start Emacs in ascii mode with `emacs -nw`, but then you need you to know the [command short cuts](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf), like to exit is **ctrl-x ctrl-c**

 ![Graphical interface of emacs editor](../../../img/emacs.jpg "Graphical interface of emacs editor.")